sarveshpro/ghl/README.md

 - endTime(Timestamp) - session end time
 - metadata(optional object) - was intended to support custom form data like name, email, phone. but did not implement.

+### Backend App

+For backend application I went for a typescript-express stack.
+I used the `typescript-express-starter` template to initialize the project.

 ## Testing

 Run `npm run test` to run the test suite.

 ## Deployment

-This project is deployed on Heroku.
+This project is deployed on Railway.
 The database is hosted on Firebase.

 ## License